 Due to the difference in their essences, various seeds and cores need different treatments to develop and grow.
 Although a seed of a winter flower and a seed of a spring flower apparently look like each other, due to their fitrah, the seed of the winter flower needs cold and snow, while the seed of the spring flower needs rain and heat.
 And when they reach their perfection point, which is blooming, they will vary from each other.
 The final point for them is to rise from the world of narrow ground, to sprout their haqiqahs in a broad realm.

 In the same way, since each man is unique, the trial and examination, which will raise him to his perfection point are also unique.
 One of the hikmahs for differentiation in calamities and ni’mahs is this.

-“Man has two faces: One, concerns his ananiyyah, looks to the life of this world.
-The other, concerns ‘ubûdiyyah, and looks to eternal life.
-In respect to the first face he is an unfortunate creature whose capital consists only of the following: of will he has only a partial juz’ al-ikhtiyârî like a hair; of power, a weak kasb; of life, a fast dying flame; of a life-span, a fleeting brief spell; and of being, a swiftly decaying small body.
-Together with this state, he is one delicate, weak individual out of the innumerable individuals of the numberless varieties of beings dispersed through the levels of the universe.
+There are two faces in man.
+One, with respect to ananiyyah, looks to the life of the world.
+The other, with respect to ‘ubûdiyyah, looks to eternal life.
+In terms of the first face, he is such an unfortunate creature that, regarding the will, his capital is only a partial juz’ al-ikhtiyârî like a hair, and regarding power, a weak kasb, and regarding life, a fast extinguishing flame, and regarding life-span, a fast passing period and regarding the existence, a swiftly decaying small body.
+Together with this state of his, he is a delicate, weak individual out of the innumerable individuals of the infinite species that has been spread out through the layers of the universe.

 اَللّٰهُمَّ اَرِنَا الْحَقَّ حَقًّا وَ ارْزُقْنَا اِتِّبَاعَهُ وَ اَرِنَا الْبَاطِلَ بَاطِلاً وَ ارْزُقْنَا اِجْتِنَابَهُ آمِينَ